videolan/x265/doc/reST/cli.rst

 .. option:: --rdpenalty <0..2>

-	Penalty for 32x32 intra TU in non-I slices.
-Default 0
+	When set to 1, transform units of size 32x32 are given a 4x bit cost penalty compared to smaller transform units, in intra coded CUs in P or B slices.

+	When set to 2, transform units of size 32x32 are not even attempted, unless otherwise required by the maximum recursion depth.

+	Default 0, disabled.

 	**Values:** 0:disabled 1:RD-penalty 2:maximum